charliemitchell/glad/README.md

   ```

-  Example of Using The extend feature
+  #### Example of Using The extend feature
+  *Best to do this in your initializer*
  ```
-   // Best to do this in your initializer

    var dataVersions = require('glad').dataVersions;

-   // When Key Array points to keys that should be removed var myExtension = function (schema, keys) {
+   // When the keys array points to keys that should be removed var myExtension = function (schema, keys) {
         schema.methods.removeStuff = new dataVersions.modelFromDeselectionArray(keys);
     };
     dataVersions.extend('removeStuff', myExtension);

-   // When Keys Array points to keys that make up the version var myExtension = function (schema, keys) {
+   // When the keys array points to keys that make up the version var myExtension = function (schema, keys) {
         var deselection = dataVersions.keyDifference (keys, schema.tree, 'getter');
         schema.methods.toProtected = new dataVersions.modelFromDeselectionArray(deselection);